hoodie/dvb-mcp/README.md

 cargo test
 ```

-**Note:** The server communicates via stdin/stdout using the MCP protocol.
-Running it directly will cause it to wait for MCP protocol messages—this is normal!
-Use MCP Inspector or an MCP client to interact.
+**Note:** The server uses TTY detection to determine if it's being run by an MCP client or directly in a terminal:
+- When run directly in a terminal, it displays help information
+- When started by an MCP client (stdin piped), it automatically enters server mode
+- The `serve` command is optional and only needed to force server mode if auto-detection fails

 ## Architecture